iamdmitrij/Tethos/README.md

 Assemblies are selected according to prefix in the name.
 I.e, if you test assembly is named Project.Tests, then `Tethos` will load every single `Project.*` assembly into auto-mocking container.

+Else, `Tethos` will load project referenced assemblies into container.

 ### Auto-mocking pattern

 Every single incoming dependency will be mocked if such dependency is an interface.